 If you are a prisoner in Ireland serving a life sentence or a long term sentence, the issue of your early release from prison may be considered by the Parole Board of Ireland.

-The Board, which replaced the Sentence Review Group, was established on an administrative basis in April 2001.
-The Board's principal function is to advise the Minister for Justice and Equality in relation to the administration of long-term prison sentences in Ireland.
+The Board, which replaced the Sentence Review Group, was established on an administrative basis in 2001.
+The Board's principal function is to advise the Minister for Justice and Equality in relation to the administration of long-term prison sentences.

 There are approximately ten members of the Board, including the head of the Probation Service; the Medical Director of the Central Mental Hospital; senior officials from the Department of Justice and Equality and various community representatives.